OpenBfS/dokpool-plone/Plone/src/docpool.theme/docpool/theme/static/README.md

 # docpool.theme static resources

-To update static resources go to the root of the buildout and run:
+To update static resources go to the root of the project dir and run:

     npm i
     npm run build